graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 The `@override` directive designates that ownership of a field is transferred from one source schema to another.
-In the context of interface types, fields are abstract—objects that implement the interface are responsible for providing the actual fields.
+In the context of interface types, fields are abstract-objects that implement the interface are responsible for providing the actual fields.
 Consequently, it is invalid to attach `@override` directly to an interface field.
 Doing so leads to an `OVERRIDE_ON_INTERFACE` error because there is no concrete field implementation on the interface itself that can be